-- The control panel must be in maintenance mode if it is not, then enter 0 master code (factory default: 1234) while the system is totally unset.
-Press key 1 to display the control panel's bypass manual - Press key 1, to display the control panel's bypass menu.
-Using the 1 and √7 keys you can scroll through all the devices able to trigger alarms. - 4.
-To bypass a device use key:

-2 to bypass the device for one setting/unsetting cycle (the indicator will start flashing)

-3 to permanently bypass a device (the A indicator will light continuously)

-- To cancel the bypassing of a device use the same button as was originally used for bypassing (2 or 3).
-Using key 4 will cancel all device bypasses in the system. - All the desired bypasses can be programmed by repeating step 3 and 4.
-Press the # key to exit the bypass menu.
+- The control panel must be in maintenance mode if it is not, then enter 0 master code (factory default: 1234) while the system is totally unset. - 2.
+Press key 1, to display the control panel's bypass menu. - Using the arrow keys you can scroll through all the devices able to trigger alarms. - 4.
+To bypass a device use key: - 2 to bypass the device for one setting/unsetting cycle (the indicator will start flashing) - 3 to permanently bypass a device (the 1 indicator will light continuously) - To cancel the bypassing of a device use the same button as was originally used for bypassing (2 or 3).
+Using key 4 will cancel all device bypasses in the system. - 6.
+All the desired bypasses can be programmed by repeating step 3 and 4 - Press the # key to exit the bypass menu.
 Pressing # again exits maintenance mode.